Address

 Driving in mountain and rural areas:

-• Animals & wildlife - Big game, such as elk or deer may suddenly leap into the road and cause damage to vehicles.
+• Animals & wildlife – Big game, such as elk or deer may suddenly leap onto the road and cause damage to vehicles.
 Keep speeds slower and eyes open when traveling in highly populated wildlife areas.

-• Rural driving - Trees, brush or crops can sometimes obstruct the view of intersections and ranch driveways and roads.
-Be on alert for farm equipment and animals, railroad crossings and bridges that are narrow and poorly surfaced.
+• Rural driving – Trees, brush, or crops can sometimes obstruct the view of intersections and ranch driveways and roads.
+Be on alert for farm equipment and animals, railroad crossings, and bridges that are narrow and poorly surfaced.

 Knowing what to expect and how to drive in all areas of the state will help everyone arrive safely to their destinations.